Automated Transfer Equivalency System

 - UT Austin students concurrently enrolled at another institution must have prior approval from their UT academic dean's office to count such transfer credit toward a degree.

-- Students can petition for re-evaluation of transfer credit by printing and submitting aTransfer Verification Form (PDF).
+- Students can petition for re-evaluation of out-of-state transfer credit by filling out and submitting an Evaluation of Courses Form.

 - Students transferring UT Austin courses elsewhere should consult the receiving institution to determine how credit is accepted.
 UT's evaluation of incoming transfer credit does not imply other institutions reciprocate our assessment.